Insurance price assessment

 - Set aside budget for renewal

 - Avoid surPRICEs in renewal premiums

-- Receive a second opinion of their price from an experience broker & an actuary
+- Receive a second opinion of their price from an experienced broker & an actuary

 Detailed Explanation of the Workings